Evil3D/Discord-API-Stuffs/README.md

 > 📢 FYI: If im not mistaken, the user limit is for voice chat channels, i have no idea what the rate limit per user is for.

 Types:
 - 0 = text channel
+- 1 = DM channel
 - 2 = voice channel
+- 3 = group DM
 - 4 = category (cannot have a parent_id)
 - 5 = announcement channel
 - 6 = store channel (deprecated, requires SKU ID)
 - 13 = stage channel
 - 14 = unknown/unused but valid
 - 15 = forum channel
 - 16 = media channel

 **Endpoint:**
 `POST https://canary.discord.com/api/v9/guilds/<GUILD_ID>/channels`